jdelvin-admin/jdelvin-admin.github.io/_posts/2024-08-26-Know Your Rights.markdown

 #### Possesion

 An adult cannabis users may store cannabis in thier own home, whether they purchased it at a dispensary, or it was home grown.

+> No limits or numbers are mentioned, so it can be reasoned as long as one is following all other sections of the code and other applicable laws, **any amount can be stored** at an individuals residence.

 ### [Section 3780.33](https://codes.ohio.gov/ohio-revised-code/section-3780.33) - Liabilities and immunities